jgeraigery/SpotlightHelp/pages/ConnectAvailabilityGroup/availabilitygroup_connect_details.md

 ---
-title: Availability Group Connection details
+title: Availability Group connection details
 tags: [connection_details]
 summary: "An availability group is a set of user databases that fail over together.
 An availability group consists of a primary availability replica and one to four secondary replicas that are maintained through SQL Server log-based data movement for data protection without the need for shared storage.
 Each replica is hosted by an instance of SQL Server on a different node of the Windows Server Failover Cluster (WSFC).
 The availability group and a corresponding virtual network name are registered as resources in the WSFC."
 sidebar: c_availabilitygroup_sidebar